GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/03.321-330/04.Praise-to-Jesus/docs.md

 ---
+title: |
-title: 324.
-Praise to Jesus
+    324. Praise to Jesus - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 324.
+Praise to Jesus.
+Come, praise your Lord and Saviour, In strains of holy mirth; Give thanks to him, O children, Who lived a child on earth.
+He loved the little children And call'd them to his side, His loving arms embraced them, And for their sake he died.
+    keywords:  |
-    keywords: Christ in Song, Praise to Jesus, Come, praise your Lord and Saviour,
+        Christ in Song, adventhymnals, advent hymnals, Praise to Jesus, Come, praise your Lord and Saviour.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 324. PRAISE TO JESUS
+####  Christ in Song,

 ```txt
 1.